ccs-amsterdam/workshop-codequality/documentation.md

 + The meaning/semantics of the accepted arguments (see also the [next section on type hinting](typing.md)
 + The possible return value(s) and semantics

-(ee also [PEP-0257](https://www.python.org/dev/peps/pep-0257/), the 'official' style guide for docstrings)
+(see also [PEP-0257](https://www.python.org/dev/peps/pep-0257/), the 'official' style guide for docstrings)

 For describing parameters and return types, it's best to follow the 'Sphinx' format: